Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 Are SIM only deals going to feature in Black Friday?

-Without a doubt, there will be some awesome SIM-only deals out there during Black Friday.
+You better believe it!
+We’re seeing some awesome SIM-only deals out there during Black Friday.
 What we saw in 2019 was lots of triple-digit monthly data packages having their prices slashed, sometimes as much as 50 per cent.
+In 2020 that’s being matched by deals such as quintuple data allowances – for a complete run down, head to our Black Friday sim-only deals page.

 So if you’re something of a data-guzzler who needs a regular Netflix hit when you’re out and about, you may well want to keep your handset but switch to a new SIM.